senigami/exercise/README.old.md

-**Preamble**

-The following instruction set is vague by design.

-There are many ways to perform _The Exercise_.
-Limit your time to four hours.
-Commit your code often.
-When you're complete, or when you've reached the time limit, push your final commit.
-The final commit message must contain the following string "FINAL-COMMIT," to mark the end of _The Exercise_.
-Submit a link to the repo when you're complete.

-Preferred languages
-- Node/JavaScript
-- Go
-- Python

-**The Exercise**

 Write a program which
-- [ ] Creates a http web server
 - [ ] Consumes a API from two _Open Data Sources_
 - [ ] Renders the respective payloads in a view